cdisselkoen/llvm-ir/README.md

 LLVM files containing metadata can still be parsed in with no problems, but the resulting `Module` structures will not contain any of the metadata, except debug locations.
-Work-in-progress on fixing this can be found on the `metadata` branch of this repo, but be warned that the `metadata` branch doesn't even build at the time of this writing, let alone provide any meaningful functionality for crate users.

 A few other features are missing from `llvm-ir`'s data structures because getters for them are missing from the LLVM C API and the Rust `llvm-sys` crate, only being present in the LLVM C++ API.
 These include but are not limited to:

-- the `nsw` and `nuw` flags on `Add`, `Sub`, `Mul`, and `Shl`, and likewise the `exact` flag on `UDiv`, `SDiv`, `LShr`, and `AShr`.
-The C API has functionality to create new instructions specifying values of these flags, but not to query the values of these flags on existing instructions.
 - the "fast-math flags" on various floating-point operations
 - contents of inline assembly functions
 - information about the clauses in the variadic `LandingPad` instruction